Bishal-Nag/chatbot-drawing/README.md

-🎨 Bishal's Art Charbot
+🎨 Bishal's Art Chatbot
   Tkinter-based Conversational Assistant with Personality & Dynamic Responses

 📌 Description:
   This project is a Tkinter-powered chatbot that simulates a virtual art shop assistant.
 It delivers engaging, personality-rich conversations through a styled GUI interface.
 The bot uses keyword-based intent recognition and rotating responses to provide natural, varied interactions.